thorswap/SwapKit/readme/faq.md

 ### Which blockchains do you support?

-SwapKit supports all 10 blockchains supported by THORChain and some additional EVM chains.
+SwapKit supports all blockchains supported by THORChain, Chainflip and some additional EVM chains.
 For a full list check [here](why-swapkit.md#blockchains).

 ### Which wallets do you support?

-SwapKit supports all major crypto wallets including: Ledger, Trezor, WalletConnect 2.0 and browser extensions.
+SwapKit supports all major crypto wallets including: Ledger, Trezor, KeepKey, WalletConnect 2.0 and browser extensions.
 For a full list check [here](why-swapkit.md#wallets).

 ### What is RUNE?